south-en/site/todeploy/content/services/implementation.md

 **Management culture**: We help your contractors and subsidiaries to meet your parent company's management systems needs.

-**Project constrains**: We help you identify and implement the adjustment that specific projects conditions make necessary in your management systems.
+**Project constrains**: We help you identify and implement the adjustments that specific projects conditions make necessary in your management systems.